You are listening to the Sean Hannity Radio Show podcast.

 They're going to do everything they can to stop it.

-But the good news is this process with Obamacare and with defunding Planned Parenthood is being being done through the reconciliation process to override that filibuster.
+But the good news is this process with OblitCare and with defunding Planned Parenthood is being done through the reconciliation process to override that filibuster.

 And that vote's going to come down here any really any hour now.

-This has been anticipated, this has been anticipated for pretty much ten years by the pro-life movement, which we have been educating and getting information in front of people showing that Planned Parenthood is not about health care.
+This has been anticipated for pretty much 10 years by the pro-life movement, which we have been educating and getting information in front of people showing that Planned Parenthood is not about health care.

-Their friends like Senator Diane Feinstein and you know Hillary Clinton was out there lying about it, saying we need them for women's health care, fear mongering.
+Their friends like Senator Dianne Feinstein and Hillary Clinton was out there lying about it, saying we need them for women's health care, fear-mongering.

-But the reality is, like you just said, Sean, their health care services, breast cancer screenings, path tests have gone down over 65% in the last ten years.
+But the reality is, like you just said, Sean, their health care services, breast cancer screenings, PAP tests have gone down over 65% in the last 10 years.

 And that's why this vote is happening.

-It is so we're so glad that this day is.
+And so we're so glad that this day is here.

-And you've been assured that all of this is handled as long as Planned Parenthood does in fact uh is when you refer to them as abortion inc.
+And you've been assured that all of this is handled as long as Planned Parenthood does, in fact, is when you refer to them as abortion, Inc.

 Isn't it mostly an abortion business based on the dollars and the procedures?